On N List of Movie Reviews

 10/20: People know what Marilyn Monroe looked like, but they don't know the real her, hence the film Norma Jean and Marilyn.

-Although Marilyn Monroe was verbally and physically abused by various men over the years, I still can't sympathize with her; it's the price of fame she asked for which ultimately did her in.
+Although Marilyn Monroe was verbally and physically abused by various men over the years, I still can't sympathize with her; it's the price of fame she sought which ultimately did her in.
 In reality, Marilyn Monroe was more of a whore than anything.
-The most fascinating part is what happened in the dressing room prior to Marilyn singing "Happy Birthday" to JFK.
+The most fascinating part is the incident in the dressing room prior to Marilyn Monroe singing "Happy Birthday" to JFK.
 Then, I watched the actual footage of the famous moment, and now, it does make sense.
 She would die three months afterwards.

 If anything, apart from the casting of the actor for the Joe DiMaggio part, I'm disappointed with the ending because JFK and RFK had Marilyn Monroe killed (a doctor injected air through her pubic area which caused an embolism).
-When Marilyn asked Joe DiMaggio to get her immediately, he was going to by coming to Cal Neva a few days prior but got ordered by Frank Sinatra not to.
+When she asked Joe DiMaggio to get her immediately, he planned to by coming to Cal Neva a few days prior but was ordered by Frank Sinatra not to.

 All in all, I'm not a fan of Marilyn Monroe, but Norma Jean and Marilyn is a good movie.